talkable/talkable-docs/source/advanced_features/name_sharing.rst

 * Enable option 'Inline Widget' in Campaign settings

-* Add
+* Add the following code to the Cart snippet in the Shopify theme (``Snippets/card.liquid``):

 .. code-block:: html

    <div id=’talkable-claim-by-name’></div>

-to the Cart snippet in the Shopify theme. `Snippets/card.liquid`

 Interactions with the personal name-share link
 ----------------------------------------------

 When Advocate creates a username, his personal name link gets updated as well, and vice versa.
-However, the old personal name links that he shared before this change will still be valid
+However, the old personal name links that he shared before this change will still be valid.